jimmy-guzman/gitzy/README.md

 # Usage

-> The current version of `gitzy` is fully supported on [active LTS versions of node][node-lts-versions], and requires at least node v14.
+> The current version of `gitzy` is fully supported on [active LTS versions of node][node-lts-versions], and requires at least node v16.

-_If you need node v12 support, use `gitzy` version 2.x or if you need node v10 support, use `gitzy` version 1.x_

 ## Quick start